 Here I am making my bow in the pictures above and below.
 I made a 5 loop bow, with 5 loops on each side.

 Step Nine: Secure the Bow

 The need arose for me to make another one to give as a gift.
-When I went back to the store, all the larger blocks were gone, so I had to purchase a half block which was 4" x 8".
-The pictures below show the finished product displayed in my bathroom.
+When I went back to the store, all the larger blocks were gone, so I had to purchase a half block, which was 4" x 8".
+The pictures of the rectangular gift above show the finished product displayed in my bathroom.
 If I placed some nice greenery around it, you can see that it would make a fantastic decoration.

 There you have it.
-Theis decoration would make a wonderful gift for anyone on your gift giving list.
+This decoration would make a wonderful gift for anyone on your gift-giving list.

 © 2011 Cindy Murdoch